mmhobi7/OIDv6_ToolKit_Download_Open_Images_Support_Yolo_Format/README.md

 - [Michael Baroody](https://github.com/mbaroody) has fixed the toolkit's visualizer for multiword classes

 # Citation
-Use this bibtex if you want to cite this repository:
+Use this bibtex if you want to cite the main repository:
 ```
 @misc{OIDv4_ToolKit,
   title={Toolkit to download and visualize single or multiple classes from the huge Open Images v4 dataset},